Copyfish

-Copyfish is a browser extension software for Google Chrome and Firefox that allows users to copy and paste, or copy and translate text from within images.
+Copyfish is a browser extension software for Google Chrome and Firefox that allows users to copy and paste or copy and translate text from within images.
 "Images" come in all kinds of forms: photographs, charts, diagrams, screenshots, PDF documents, comics, error messages, memes, Flash, and subtitles in YouTube movies.

-After a user marks the text in an image, Copyfish extracts it from a website, video or PDF document.
+After a user marks the text in an image, Copyfish sends the image to a server API that extracts it from a website, video or PDF document.

 Copyfish was first published in October 2015.
-Copyfish is not only used in Western countries, but, despite being available only with an English user interface, is used by many Chinese and Hindi speaking Chrome users.
+Copyfish is not only used in Western countries but despite being available only with an English user interface, is used by many Chinese and Hindi-speaking Chrome users.

 The software is published under the GPL open-source license and hosted on GitHub.